farishanna/GUIDroneSimulation/README.md

 ## A GUI Drone Simulation using JavaFX libraries

+This project will need a JavaFx setup.
+This project was done on eclipse.

 The following application is a drone simulator where it shows a canvas screen where you can add multiple types of drones.
 There are three types of drones:
   1. A friendly drone: This drone just moves around the screen.